 Gleneagles Medini Hospital

 Chorea is a symptom and not a specific disease, in the same way a fever can happen for many different reasons.
 In most forms of chorea, there is an excess of dopamine, the main neurotransmitter in the basal ganglia, leading to abnormal excessive movements.
-Some of the common causes of chorea are:
+Some of the common causes of chorea that may be found in children are:

 - Lupus (systemic lupus erythematosus)

 - Overactivity of the thyroid gland (hyperthyroidism)

 - A high blood sugar level (hyperglycaemia)

 - A tumour or stroke affecting a part of the basal ganglia called the caudate nucleus